-Fields Description Security Key A 16-bit code (0-65535) that is programmed into each Informer and Commander control system.
-The Informer and Commander security key must match for successful communication.
-The Informer security key is programmed during initial programming and into Informers by using the Universal Programmer.
-If the Informer and Commander security keys do not match, a communication fail error occurs.
+Fields Description Security Code A 16-bit code (0-65535) is programmed into each Informer and Commander® control system.
+The Informer and Commander® Security Code must match for successful communication.
+The Informer Security Code is programmed during initial programming and into Informers by using the Universal Programmer.
+If the Informer and Commander® security codes do not match, a communication fail error occurs.
 This feature helps prevent unauthorized system access and activation.
-A key value of 65535 is defined as an open system.
-Base stations and sirens programmed with this value communicate with any other siren or base station regardless of its key value.
+A code value of 65535 is defined as an open system.
+Base stations and sirens programmed with this value communicate with any other siren or base station regardless of its code value.
 Encryption Key The Encryption Key performs scrambling of the data transmission.
 Like the Security Code, the Encryption Key is assigned to each Informer in the system and must be the same for successful communication.
 There is no open setting for the Encryption Key.
 The key values must match.

-Usually the Security and Encryption keys are set at system commissioning and are not changed again.
+Usually, the Security Code and Encryption Key are set at system commissioning and are not changed again.
 If it becomes necessary to change either the Security Code or Encryption Key, you must flash all Informers in the system with the new settings.
 Only trained personal should perform this procedure.

-Commander systems support two modes of encryption:
+Commander® systems support two modes of encryption: